 I believe that, through developing a safe, open relationship in psychotherapy, we can explore how you cope.
 This reflection can help you adapt and reinforce your coping mechanisms for the current situation and for the future.

-A great deal of my practise is focused on supporting individuals going through challenging times in their lives due to anxiety, depression and those having difficulty in finding direction.
+A great deal of my practice is focused on supporting individuals going through challenging times in their lives due to anxiety, depression and those having difficulty in finding direction.
 I have particular experience supporting people suffering from chronic or terminal illness and with bereaved people, exploring the many complex issues which arise at such times.
 I am very comfortable and able to work with clients who have concerns about sexual identity and sexuality.

 I trained at The Sherwood Psychotherapy Training Institute and am accredited by the UK Council for Psychotherapy (UKCP) and a member of the British Association of Counselling and Psychotherapy (BACP).